Judaism 101 is York Liberal Jewish Community’s adult education series.

 The Spring series is co-led by our new student rabbi, Deborah Blausten and by Gabriel Webber.
 You can view the schedule here.

 Please note: each session is stand alone – feel free to dip in and out as the topic interest you.

-Venue: Fortnightly on Thursday evenings, 7-9pm at the Hillel Flat, A/005 Derwent College, University of York, unless otherwise specified.
+Venue: Monthly on the third Thursday, 7-9pm at the Hillel Flat, A/005 Derwent College, University of York, unless otherwise specified.

 For further adult education opportunity please see www.lbc.ac.uk/LEHRHAUS Spring 2017